 In State v.
 Lloyd Hall, we successfully set aside Mr. Hall’s life sentence and walked him out of the Montgomery County Circuit Court as a free man.

 Post-conviction is one of the most difficult and complicated areas of criminal law.
 A good post-conviction attorney must be a good trial lawyer, a good investigator, a good researcher, and a good writer.
-Oftentimes, a post-conviction lawyer must find error committed by the trial or appellate lawyer.
+Oftentimes, a post-conviction lawyer must find error committed by another trial or appellate lawyer.
 For this reason, a post-conviction attorney must be well-rounded in all areas of criminal law, and even some areas of civil law.

-The approach of Brown & Nieto is to leave no stone unturned when pursuing a post-conviction.
+The approach of Brown Law is to leave no stone unturned when pursuing a post-conviction.
 Investigation is often the cornerstone to this process.
 Investigation must be followed up by skilled judgment, and eventually the filing of the Petition.
 The actual post-conviction hearing is the culmination of months of work, and requires meticulous preparation.

 We have also raised numerous cutting-edge post-conviction issues, including ineffective assistance of counsel in the plea negotiation stage, and ineffective assistance of counsel at sentencing.